 - A completely new reference series on modules.

-- A community page, where you can sign up for the Avail mailing lists, learn about reporting issues and contributing, and correspond with the Avail team.
+- A community page, where you can learn about reporting issues, contribute, and correspond with the Avail team.

 - A Unicode cheat sheet, which enumerates all of the non-ASCII symbolic characters used by Avail.